inclusive-teams/the-inclusive-team-tests/README.md

 The Joel Test has definitely raised the bar of expectations.
 Though it's an imperfect and sloppy test, it has been effective in improving the overall quality of companies by stating in simple terms the expectations and values that make a great software team.

-## Measuring Disadvantagement
+## Measuring Inclusiveness and Disadvantagement

 The world needs The Joel Test for other topics as well.
-Specifically -- measuring disadvantagement and inclusiveness.
+Specifically -- measuring inclusiveness and disadvantagement.

-**Disadvantagement** here means measuring wether or not a company has has a level playing field vs creating an environment that advantages certain groups of people over other people. **Inclusiveness** is simliar but means that no group is alienated by the practices and culture of a team.
+**Inclusiveness** means that no group is alienated by the practices and culture of a team.

-By stating this in general terms it allows the test to apply to a lot of situations rather than just focusing on a particular demographic in a particular kind of environment.
+**Disadvantagement** means measuring wether or not a team provides a level playing field vs creating an environment that advantages certain groups of people over other people.

 ## The Ada Test: Women In Technology